alanrob17/RecordDBToJSON/Readme.md

 ``records.json`` is the list of records that have been joined to my list of artists from MongoDB.
 I have added the artist objectId to each record.

 I then copy this file to another project named **record-db-to-mongo** that is used to import my data into MongoDB Compass.

+### To-Do

+I have expanded this program to create versions of my RecordDB that can be used in a number of other databases.

+In the process I haven't planned this project properly.
+I am going to have to refactor this code.